 A pregnancy loss is the loss of a fetus that occurs before 20 weeks of gestation.
-A stillbirth is pregnancy loss that happens any time after 20 weeks.
+A stillbirth is a pregnancy loss that happens any time after 20 weeks.

 Fetuses are most vulnerable early in development, so other factors — such as exposure to alcohol — can have the most damaging effects at this time.
 This is why most miscarriages occur early in pregnancy.

-A general estimate of miscarriage risk by week is as follows:
+A general estimate of miscarriage risk by week is as follows.

-Stillbirth is relatively rare and is getting rarer because very young babies may be able to survive outside of the womb thanks to modern technology.
+Stillbirth is relatively rare and is getting rarer because very young babies may be able to survive outside the womb thanks to modern technology.

 According to a research group based in the United Kingdom, there is a minimal chance that a baby born at 22 weeks will survive.
 That chance increases each week.